whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         1. Re-enable the secondary node in the Pacemaker configuration
         1. Re-balance the resources

-## Upgrade Intel Manager for Lustre
+## Upgrade Intel® Manager for Lustre

 The first component in the environment to upgrade is the manager for Lustre software itself.
 The manager server upgrade can be conducted without any impact to the Lustre file system services.